-The Park Authority established an internal equality, diversity, and inclusion advocacy group in November 2021.
-The overarching purpose of this group is to champion the integration of equality, diversity and inclusivity principles into daily working life at Cairngorms National Park Authority at an organisational level, and give staff from minority groups a suitable environment to share their lived experience at the Cairngorms National Park Authority and inform any changes in culture or policy to facilitate improved diversity and integration.
-Specifically the group ensures that equality and diversity requirements are suitably addressed within the organisation by continually raising awareness and reinforcing the message that equality and diversity is "everyone's business".
-It facilitates communication, debate and dialogue relating to equality and diversity issues, and seeks to find practical solutions to any barriers that may present themselves in delivering the Park Authority's aspirations and obligations around equality and diversity.
+The Park Authority established and Internal Equality, Diversity, and Inclusion Advocacy Group in November 2021.
+The overarching purpose of this group is to champion the integration of Equality, Diversity & Inclusivity principles into daily working life at CNPA at an organisational level, and give staff from minority groups a suitable environment to share their lived experience at the CNPA and inform any changes in culture or policy to facilitate improved diversity and integration.
+Specifically the group ensures that Equality and Diversity requirements are suitably addressed within the organization by continually raising awareness and reinforcing the message that Equality and Diversity is "everyone's business".
+It facilitates communication, debate and dialogue relating to Equality and Diversity issues, and seeks to find practical solutions to any barriers that may present themselves in delivering the Authority's aspirations and obligations around equality and diversity.